Cooperx521/PyramidDrop/README.md

 - [x] Release the PDrop evaluation and training code of llava-next
 - [x] Support kv cache
 - [ ] Support video llava
+- [ ] Further simplify the code to facilitate migration to Qwen and different versions of Transformer.

 ## 🔧 Install